axewhyzed/axewhyzed/README.md

 ### <div align="center">I'm Mihir, a guy who likes to code for fun.</div>

 <div align="center">
-I'm currently a B.Tech Computer Engineering student at Birla Vishvakarma Mahavidyalaya Engineering College
+I'm currently a full-time software engineer at a US-based healthcare software company.
 </div>